The Benefits of a Composable CMS (And How Drupal Fits the Bill)

 However, it can be difficult to discern whether other CMSs are truly composable because some proprietary solutions like Contentful and Squarespace use similar language to describe their capabilities.
 They tout the ability to easily customize your website and claim to be flexible and scalable.

-But in truth, these closed-source solutions box you in.
+But in truth, these closed-source solutions can box you in.
 There’s a predetermined set of options to choose from, and if you want something more, you have to engage their developers to build it.
 That’s assuming they’re willing to do what you’re asking at all.

 This means you can very quickly outgrow a closed-source, non-composable solution.